 Of course, there is a balance between too many "rules" and giving employees freedom to do their work.
 However, the point of written rules is to maintain consistency.
 Suppose, for example, you have a manager in operations and a manager in marketing.
 They both lead with a different style; the operations manager has a more rigid management style, while the marketing manager uses more of a laissez-faire approach.
 Suppose one employee in each of the areas is constantly late to work.
 The marketing manager may not do anything about it, while the operations manager may decide each tardy day merits a "write-up," and after three write-ups, the employee is let go.
 See how lack of consistency might be a problem?
-If this employee is let go, he or she might be able to successfully file a lawsuit for wrongful termination, since another employee with the same performance issue was not let go.
-Wrongful termination means an employer has fired or laid off an employee for illegal reasons, such as violation of antidiscrimination laws or violation of oral and/or written employee agreements.
+If this employee is let go, he or she might be able to successfully file a lawsuit for wrongful termination, since another employee for illegal reasons, such as violation of antidiscrimination laws or violation of oral and/or written employee agreements.
 To avoid such situations, a consistent approach to managing employee performance is a crucial part of the human resources job.